escapin/ElectionManager/README.md

   have voted for), once the election is closed.

-* **User providing verification code:** The user will provide part of the verification code to check wether his vote has been properly counted.
+* **User providing verification code:** The user will provide part of the verification code to check whether his vote has been properly counted.

 ## Security Properties